 Statistical analysis

 To compare the levels of elements in the GI rice samples, the original dataset was analyzed by one-way analysis of variance (ANOVA) coupled with Tukey’s test (p ≤ 0.05).
 The dataset was then scaled by taking logarithmic transformation and subjected to unsupervised PCA for initial visualization.
 Two machine learning algorithms, RF and SVM were implemented to construct classifiers.
 RF was first introduced by Breiman25 and it is made of an ensemble of decision trees, which are generated from original dataset using bootstrap partition.
 SVM makes classifications by projecting the input vectors into a high dimensional space, and finding a hyperplane that could separate different classes26.
 Feature selection is a data processing technique for data mining, aiming to identify pertinent features while discarding irrelevant ones, which are not informative but contribute to the overall dimensionality of the problem space27.
 In our study, ReliefF28,29 was utilized as the feature selector by assigning relative importance to features basing on a calculated proxy statistic29.
-Fig. 2 showed the for the training of classifiers and the validation of the classification models:
+Fig. 2 showed the framework for the training of classifiers and the validation of the classification models:

 The scaled dataset was randomly splitted into a training set (sample number: 104) and a testing set (sample number: 27) in a stratified fashion (80:20).

-The ReliefF algorithm was applied to the training set Following this, step-wise forward selection30 was conducted in a way that each pre-ranked feature was added to the classifier subsequently until the model performance 32.
-With all possible combinations of hyperparametes (Table S1 the model performance was evaluated with a 10-fold grid-search cross-validation and optimal classifiers were selected based on the mean accuracy..
+The ReliefF algorithm was applied to the training set so that all 30 features were ranked based on their differentiating power.
+Following this, step-wise forward selection30 and hyperparameter optimization (Table S1) was conducted.
+A 10-fold grid search cross validation was conducted to select the optimal classifiers with both SVM and RF.

 The optimal classifiers were independently validated on the testing set, and the prediction accuracy was reported